Peter Stuyvesant Monument: Original dedication

 A statue of Stuyvesant by J. Massey Rhind was situated on Bergen Square to commemorate the 250th anniversary of the establishment of Bergen.
 The square had originally been surveyed and designed by Jacques Cortelyou.

 Removal and restoration

-In the winter of 2010, under dubious circumstances, the monument's base and inscribed tablets were demolished.
+In the winter of 2010, the monument's base and inscribed tablets were demolished.
 The bronze statue of Stuyvesant was hauled to a local stone yard.

 Efforts to restore the statue began almost immediately.
 It was rededicated in a new park at Hudson County Community College in 2014.